stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

 You extend your hand toward a creature you can see within range and project a puff of noxious gas from your palm.
 Make a spell attack roll vs the creature's Constitution defence.
-On a hit, it takes 1d12 poison damage.
+On a hit, it takes 1d12 + your spellcasting ability modifier poison damage.

-This spell’s damage increases by 1d12 when you reach 5th level (2d12), 11th level (3d12), and 17th level (4d12).

 ## Produce Flame
 *Conjuration Cantrip*<br>